- Accessible parking

 - The Minnesota History Center is accessible to visitors with disabilities or strollers.
 Elevators and ramps serve all public areas including the 3M Auditorium.

 - Wheelchairs and strollers are available at no charge on a first-come, first-served basis from the ticketing desk on the first floor.
 An electric scooter is available with valid ID.

 - All public restrooms include accessible facilities and diaper-changing stations.
-A private room is available for nursing parents; inquire at the ticketing desk on the first floor.

 - Seating (benches, armchairs) is available in most exhibits and in the exhibit hallways.